sorukumar/blog/_posts/2024-04-12-Centrality-Measures-Lightning-Network.md

 - sorukumar
 ---

 Centrality measure are metrics to understand, quantify and rank importance of nodes in a graph.
-Lightning network is a graph.

 Here is what I'll try achieving in this post: